01 november 2019

 Allright then, forget about skills for a while, let's find some emotional content!

 The internet has made learning about customers faster and easier.
 Even a quick online research session should be enough to provide some solid questions in areas that matter to the customer.

 Here are some quick tips on how sales professionals can use the internet to research information that will help them build rapport:

 - Personal information can be found through Google searches and alerts, LinkedIn, Twitter, Instagram, Facebook, Strava and other social sites.
 You can see where the customer has worked and where, what blogs or articles he responds to, what he likes to do in the weekend with the family, etc. You will be surprised how much is freely available.

 - Personality style used to be more difficult to assess before meeting someone, but it isn't anymore.
 If you are familiair with profile assessment like DISC or Insights, you have probably already learned how to assess quickly during the conversation and how to adjust your own behaviour to be effective.
 Here comes the trick: Using an online tool like Crystalknows does the assessment for you and recommends behaviour, before you have even met someone in person.
 Install the free chrome extension and everytime you search somebody on LinkedIn, you will get loads of valuable information.
-See how-do-i-use-crystal-in-linkedin if you are curious to start right away.
+See discover your own profile if you are curious to start right away.